 Immunity Boosting Mocktails

-Summer of 2020 found us in the midst of a global pandemic.
+The summer of 2020 found us in the midst of a global pandemic.
 Covid-19.
-Fun in the sun, parties, picnics were near nonexistent.
-Social gatherings were like mine fields, especially for those whose health were already compromised.
+Fun in the sun, parties, and picnics was near nonexistent.
+Social gatherings were like minefields, especially for those whose health was already compromised.
 But here we are.
 New summer.
 And all’s not lost.
 Enjoy your summer beverages with added benefits.
 What are they?
 Mocktails!
 And not just any ole mocktails, but drinks with the potential to boost your immune system and overall wellness!

 The Immune System